henrebotha/henrebotha.github.io/_drafts/ruby variable initialisation.md

 So what on Earth is the rationale here?
 How is Ruby able to see the variable that exists inside a block that *never executes*?

-There are two Ruby features at work here.
+There's a subtly complicated Ruby feature at work here.

 ## Name ambiguity